JoshPattman/kestrel/README.md

 # Kestrel - A 3D printable 1:14th RC car

 This is the repo for the design files for my 3D printable RC buggy, the Kestrel.
-The primary goal was to make the Kestrel fun to drive, so it it not particularly good for racing, bashing, or drifting, but it can do a bit of each.
+The primary goal was to make the Kestrel fun to drive in a lot of situations, so it is not particularly good for racing, bashing, or drifting, but it can do a bit of each.
 I also wanted to design the Kestrel to be smaller than many other 3D printed buggies, so it is roughly 1:14 scale.
 Here are some of the features:
 - Rear-wheel drive using a belt
 - No differential (this enables the car to be simpler and more robust)
 - Uses oil-filled adjustable shocks